rctn/sparsecoding/README.md

 `sparsecoding` is a Python library developed by UC Berkeley's [Redwood Center for Theoretical Neuroscience (RCTN)](https://redwood.berkeley.edu).
 It provides efficient, batched, and GPU-compatible [PyTorch](https://github.com/pytorch/pytorch) implementations for sparse coding related-algorithms, including dictionary learning, inference, and data processing.

-Historically, sparse coding has been largely focused on learning sparse representations of images and we provide visualization and transformation tools to work with such data.
-However, we’ve tried to structure the transformation, dictionary learning methods, and inference methods in a manner that is data-agnostic, making them applicable to a wide range of use cases.
+Historically, sparse coding has been largely focused on learning sparse representations of images, and we provide visualization and transformation tools to work with such data.
+However, we structure the transformation, dictionary learning methods, and inference methods in a manner that is data-agnostic, making them applicable to a wide range of use cases.

-We believe that sharing code within the scientific community is an important part of science and we hope that the research community finds this library useful.

 ## Features